jon-hall/get-me/README.md

 Simplifies requiring packages in node harmony, using proxies and caching to load packages only as required.

-> WARNING: This library should only be used for prototyping, since it embeds (somewhat difficult to reliably detect/remove) **synchronous** `require` calls in you code - this would generally be considered a *bad* idea.
+> **WARNING**: This library should only be used for *prototyping*, since it embeds (somewhat difficult to reliably detect/remove) **synchronous** `require` calls in you code - this would generally be considered a *bad* idea.
 One day there may be a rewriter or something which can address this, for now - use at your own risk :smile:.

 ## Install